 It’s 18 slopes at Cataloochee

 You don’t need to be an expert skier to enjoy winter sports in Haywood County.
 If “pizza slice” and “French fry” sound more like a perfect lunch combo than skiing rules of thumb, Cataloochee Ski Area is the perfect place for you to get your bearings.
 Take a beginner’s lesson with their instructors and work your way up the mountain.
 More seasoned skiers can go right on to more difficult runs, like Upper Omigosh and Alley Cat.
 Don’t worry—if skiing and snowboarding isn’t your thing, anyone can fulfill the need for speed at Tube World in Maggie Valley.

 It’s a romantic getaway

 Stay snug inside a homey B&B, complete with a cozy couples package for the cherry on top.
-Have a romantic dinner for two at a one-of-a-kind restaurant like Bourbon Barrel or Southern Porch, which offers farm-to-table freshness and incredible flavor you’ll want to write Yelp about.
-Warm up in the mornings with a hot cup of joe at one of our many intimate coffee shops and bakeries.
-At night, take a moment to discover our local speakeasy, The Classic Wineseller and share a bottle of wine in a quiet corner while live music plays in the background.
+Have a romantic dinner for two at a one-of-a-kind restaurant like Chef’s Table or Southern Porch, which offers farm-to-table freshness and incredible flavor you’ll want to write a five-star review about.
+Warm-up in the mornings with a hot cup of joe at one of our many coffee shops and bakeries.
+At night, take a moment to discover our local speakeasy, The Classic Wineseller, and share a bottle of wine in a quiet corner while live music plays in the background.

 It’s a toast to the good life